Cavalier County, North Dakota: Geography

 Cavalier County is located on the north edge of North Dakota.
 Its north boundary line abuts the south boundary line of Canada.
-The Pembina River enters from Manitoba and flows southeasterly through the eastern part of the county, exiting near the SE corner.
+The Pembina River enters from Manitoba and flows southeasterly through the eastern part of the county, exiting near the southeast corner.
 The county terrain consists of rolling hills, dotted with lakes and ponds in the western part.
-The terrain slopes to the east, with its highest point near the midpoint of the south boundary line at 1,644' (501m) ASL.
-The county has a total area of 1509.835 sqmi, of which 1489.125 sqmi is land and 20.710 sqmi (1.4%) is water.
+The terrain slopes to the east, with its highest point near the midpoint of the south boundary line at 1,644 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1509.835 sqmi, of which 1489.125 sqmi is land and 20.710 sqmi (1.37%) is water.
+It is the 16th largest county in North Dakota by total area.